This challenge is no longer accepting new submissions.

 Seed and Progress Contest Awards: $100,000 x 12 = $1,200,000

 Below are the rules on eligibility and submissions, as well as additional terms and conditions.
-Please read the Official Rules document for detailed rules on all aspects of this challenge.
+Please read the original Official Rules document as well as the rules modification posted March 19, 2020 for detailed rules on all aspects of this challenge.

 7. SUBMISSION AND ELIGIBILITY REQUIREMENTS